hosua/hoswoo-configs/README.md

 ```
 sudo pacman -S vim neovim vundle
 ```

+## Vim plugin-manager

 When running vim for the first time, run ```:PluginInstall``` to install plugins in the vimrc

-Unofficial repos that I use:
+## Unofficial repos that I use:
 ```
 https://aur.archlinux.org/packages/vim-youcompleteme-git/
 https://aur.archlinux.org/packages/tmux-plugin-manager/
 https://aur.archlinux.org/packages/vundle-git/
 ```

-To get an unnofficial package from the AUR.
+## To get an unnofficial package from the AUR.
 ```
 1) clone the git with
 git clone https://aur.archlinux.org/vim-youcompleteme-git.git